-The health benefits of riding a bicycle are seemingly endless.
-Bikers can save on gas by cycling to work, maintain a healthy weight and reduced blood pressure, and make the most of summer activities by biking with friends and family.
+The benefits of riding a bicycle are seemingly endless.
+Riding a bicycle can save on gas by cycling to work, maintain a healthy weight and reduced blood pressure, and make the most of summer activities by riding with friends and family.

-While there are many reasons to begin biking, the top threat to cyclists nationwide is other vehicles on the road—and the drivers who might not want to share the lane.
+While there are many reasons to begin riding bikes, however, there are also cons to riding a bicycle.
+The top threat to cyclists nationwide is other vehicles on the road—and the drivers who might not want to share the lane.

 Injuries Bikers Commonly Suffer After a Crash on Florida Roads

-Bicycle riders have just as much right to the roads as drivers of larger vehicles.
-Unfortunately, bicycles don't have nearly as many protective safety features as cars, leaving cyclists severely or even fatally injured after a crash.
-People who are struck while cycling in Florida are likely to suffer anything from bumps and bruises to life-altering disabilities—and some may never recover from the effects of a crash.
+Bicycle riders have just as much right to the bike lanes, as drivers of larger vehicles do to the road.
+Unfortunately, bicycles don't have nearly as many protective safety features as cars, leaving cyclists severely, or even fatally, injured after a crash.
+People who are struck while cycling in Florida are likely to suffer anything from bumps and bruises to life-altering disabilities, and many

 Bicyclists who are struck by cars are most likely to experience:

 - Head injuries.
-Head injuries range from a scrape or gashes on the head to a fracture of the skull, any of which may cause a brain injury to develop.
+Head injuries range from scrapes on the head to a fracture of the skull, either of which, may cause a brain injury to develop.
 As a result, Florida law requires bicycle riders and bike passengers under the age of 16 to wear a properly-fitted, federally-approved bicycle helmet for all rides.

 - Traumatic brain injury.
-Brain injuries are a leading cause of death for injured bikers in the United States.
-Riders may sustain a brain injury without suffering any noticeable damage to the head, such as a concussion or another form of closed head injury.
-A traumatic brain injury can cause many different symptoms, including memory loss, mood swings, interrupted bodily function, or even permanent mental or emotional changes.
+Brain injuries are one of leading causes of death for injured bikers in the United States.
+Riders may sustain a brain injury without suffering any visible injury to the head, such as a concussion or another form of closed head injury.
+A traumatic brain injury can cause many different symptoms, including memory loss, mood swings, interrupted bodily function, or even permanent mental and emotional changes.

 - Facial injuries.
-Bicycle accidents can result in significant damage to the rider’s face, including lost or broken teeth, fractured jaws, eye or vision damage, a broken nose, or road rash that causes permanent scarring.
+Bicycle accidents can result in significant damage to the rider’s face, including lost or broken teeth, a fractured jaw, eye or vision damage, a broken nose, or road rash that causes permanent scarring.

 - Bodily trauma.
-Nearly all bikers will suffer musculoskeletal trauma or soft-tissue injuries after a crash.
+Nearly all bikers will suffer musculoskeletal trauma, soft-tissue injuries, after a crash.
 A rider struck on the back wheel may experience whiplash, while a biker hit on the side may experience a broken leg or torn ligament in the knee joint.
-Riders who attempt to “brace” for a fall after a collision can suffer dislocation in shoulder or broken hands and wrists as they strike the pavement, while severe trauma can cause broken ribs or internal bleeding.
+Riders who attempt to “brace” for a fall after a collision can dislocate their shoulder or break their hands and wrists as they strike the pavement.
+Severe trauma can cause broken ribs or internal bleeding.

 - Back injuries.
 Bikers who are struck with extreme force may land on their backs or roll after a crash, causing damage to their spinal columns.
-Severe trauma to neck and back may cause a painful herniated disc, while damage to the spinal cord can lead to paralysis.
+Severe trauma to neck and back may result in herniated discs or damage to the spinal cord, which can lead to paralysis.